 What strategies has the district initiated to improve student equitable access to experienced, in-field, and effective teachers?
 What goal(s) do you have to reduce and eventually eliminate equitable access gaps?
 (200 word limit)

 The strategies that the district has used so far is salary incentives, small classes, parent/community support & engagement, professional development provision, and curriculum planning support.
 Another strategy is using our long-term serving teachers as ambassadors and recruiters.
-By using teacher learning cohorts, teachers that join the district are supported and provided departmental materials and resources to teach.
-The goals we have to close and eliminate the equitable access gaps are: strong instructional leadership support for all teachers, incentives to retain experienced teachers, in and out of district training and support for new teachers, collaborating with teacher preparation programs to recruit teachers of color, and providing opportunities for licensure in a teacher preparation program for teachers without experience and out-of-field license.
-We strive to provide HQT by providing AP courses training, teaching of Concurrent or College in Schools courses, and graduate school tuition reimbursement.
-We will be providing a University of Minnesota course (ED in Schools) SY 2019-200.
-This course will introduce students to education equity issues.
+By using teacher learning cohorts, teachers that join the district are supported and provided with departmental materials and resources to teach.
+The goals we have to close and eliminate the equitable access gaps are: strong instructional leadership support for all teachers, incentives to retain experienced teachers, in and out of district training and support for new teachers, collaborating with teacher preparation programs to recruit teachers of color, and offering opportunities for licensure in a teacher preparation program for teachers without experience and out-of-field licenses.
+We strive to provide Highly Qualified Teachers by providing AP courses training, teaching of Concurrent or College in Schools courses, and graduate school tuition reimbursement.
+We did provide a University of Minnesota course (ED in Schools) which introduces students to education equity issues.